-In the foyer, I asked him why he felt the staunch image of the Yakuza was necessary.
+In the foyer, I asked him why he felt the violent reputation of the Yakuza was necessary.
 "The Yakuza keep everyone in line.
 If the young kids didn't have anything to be scared of, they would do whatever they want and there would be nothing anybody could do to stop them," he said.
 "They'll fight on the street and create chaos.
-But when Yakuza people come and drag them out from the club, and beat them, they can stop the chaos."
+But when Yakuza people come and drag them out from the club, and beat them.
+They can stop the chaos."

-We passed through the boardroom where several men sat at a table talking over a cup of tea.
+We passed through the boardroom where several men sat at a table discussing the protests over a cup of tea.
 I noticed a few familiar faces from the night before at Horiyoshi's studio.
-They rose to their feet and smiled.
-Two of them asked for my email address, they wanted to see the photos of their tattoos I'd taken the night before.
+They rose to their feet and offered us their seats.
+Two of them asked for my email address, they wanted to see the photos I had taken of their tattoos at Horiyoshi’s studio.